Bob Packwood: Sexual misconduct as a U.S. Senator

-Packwood's political career began to unravel in November 1992, when a Washington Post story detailed claims of sexual abuse and assault from ten women, chiefly former staffers and lobbyists.
+Packwood's political career began to unravel in November 1992, when a Washington Post story detailed claims of sexual abuse and assault from 10 women, mainly former staffers and lobbyists.
 Publication of the story was delayed until after the 1992 election, as Packwood had denied the allegations and the Post had not gathered enough information about the story at the time.
-Packwood defeated the Democratic nominee, U.S. House of Representatives member Les AuCoin, 52.1% to 46.5%–easily his closest race since his initial run for the seat a quarter-century earlier.
+Packwood defeated the Democratic nominee, U.S. House of Representatives member Les AuCoin, 52.1% to 46.5%—a much closer race than any he had had since his initial run for the seat a quarter-century earlier.
 Eventually, 19 women came forward.

-As the situation developed, Packwood's diary became an issue.
-Wrangling over whether the diary could be subpoenaed and whether it was protected by the protection of Fifth Amendment to the United States Constitution against self-incrimination ensued.
-He did divulge 5,000 pages to the United States Senate Select Committee on Ethics but balked when a further 3,200 pages were demanded by the committee.
-It was discovered that he had edited the diary, removing what were allegedly references to sexual encounters and the sexual abuse allegations made against him.
-Packwood then made what some of his colleagues interpreted as a threat to expose wrongdoing by other members of Congress.
-The diary allegedly detailed some of his abusive behavior toward women and, according to a press statement made by Richard Bryan, at that time serving as U.S. Senate member from Nevada, "raised questions about possible violations of one or more laws, including criminal laws".
+As the situation developed, Packwood's diary became a point of contention, including whether it could be subpoenaed and whether it was protected by the Fifth Amendment's self-incrimination clause.
+He divulged 5,000 pages to the United States Senate Select Committee on Ethics but balked when the committee demanded a further 3,200 pages.
+It was discovered that he had edited the diary to remove what were allegedly references to sexual encounters and the sexual abuse allegations made against him.
+Around this time, Packwood made comments that some of his colleagues interpreted as a threat to expose wrongdoing by other members of Congress.
+His diary allegedly detailed some of his abusive behavior toward women and, according to a press statement made by Richard Bryan, at that time a U.S. Senate member from Nevada, "raised questions about possible violations of one or more laws, including criminal laws".